Cost Analysis Guidance and Procedures

 The official sponsor for current information about DoD Acquisition Policies is the Defense Acquisition University (DAU), https://aaf.dau.edu/.
 Specifically, the website includes information on the following pathways, each of which typically require CSDR data collection:

 Cost and Software Data Reporting (CSDR)

-The DoDM 5000.04, Cost and Software Data Reporting Manual, dated May 7, 2021, serves as the primary requirements document for the development, implementation, and operation of the CSDR system to ensure data reported is accurate and consistent.
+The DoDM 5000.04, Cost and Software Data Reporting (formerly DoD 5000.04-M-1) serves as the primary requirements document for the development, implementation, and operation of the CSDR system to ensure data reported is accurate and consistent.
 Please see the Supporting Docs Needed for "New" and "Revised" CSDR Plans.

 Defense Federal Acquisition Regulation Supplement

 234.7101 COST AND SOFTWARE DATA REPORTING, revised November 5, 2014, mandates the CSDR requirement for MDAPs and MAIS programs meeting conditions outlined in the DoDI 5000.02 and DoD 5000.04-M-1.
 252.234–7003 and 252.234–7004: Cost and Software Data Reporting System, revised June 26, 2015, establish content requirements and mandate the CSDR Manual, DoDM 5000.04-M-1 and CSDR DIDs.
 242.503-2 Post Award conference procedure, revised November 24, 2010, requires CSDRs be discussed during CSDR Readiness Reviews (formerly Post-Award Conferences).